Details: Qantas A350 First & Business Class, Free Wi-Fi

 Qantas has ordered 12 Airbus A350-1000s, which will be used to operate the world’s longest flights starting in late 2025.
 It’s pretty incredible to think that a nonstop New York to Sydney flight will become a reality.

 The airline is continuing to reveal quite a few details about what we can expect from these jets.
 They’ll feature just 238 seats, making them the least dense A350-1000s in service.
-We can expect six first class seats, 52 business class seats with doors, a wellbeing zone, and free Wi-Fi throughout the plane.
+We know know what we can expect from first class, business class, premium economy, and economy, plus the wellbeing zone.

 This should be a pretty sweet ride.
 Too bad Qantas is so stingy when it comes to award availability.

-What do you make of Qantas’ Airbus A350 first and business class?
+What do you make of Qantas’ Airbus A350 cabins?

 The comments on this page have not been provided, reviewed, approved or otherwise endorsed by any advertiser, and it is not an advertiser's responsibility to ensure posts and/or questions are answered.